arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 Huntmaster in the Mandalorian enclave and learn more about the Great Hunt.
 Board your ship and travel with your companion, Mako, to Dromund Kaas.

+Letter from Albea: made it safely to Coruscant

 The Huntmaster: You and Mako have arrived on Dromund Kaas to join the Great Hunt.
 After speaking to your contact, Crysta Markon, you learn that there is only one spot left in the Great Hunt and still dozens of competitors hoping to